dsergio/rtree-java/README.md

 The ProfileCredentialsProvider will return your [default] credential profile by reading from the credentials file located at `~/.aws/credentials` for Linux and Mac machines.

 ### Metadata Table
-The metadata table contains the tree name, the max items and the max children
+The metadata table contains the following
+ * tree name
+ * max items
+ * max children
+ * min and max coordinates

 ## Usage

 The default max children count is 4.
 The default max item count is 4.
 If an RTree already exists, it has these set already, it will use the value in the metadata table (either DynamoDB or other storage configuration), not in the command line argument.

-To Compile: `mvn package`
+To compile: `mvn package`

 ## Run GUI